syschelle/bpstracker/README.md

 - light theme
 - dark theme

-The selected theme is stored locally in the browser.
+The selected theme is stored in the browser.

 ### Currency support